 In 2016, there was an estimated number of 6,100 jobs in the United States for Epidemiologist.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Epidemiologist by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+There will be an estimated 600 positions for Epidemiologist per year.

 The states with the most job growth for Epidemiologist are South Carolina, Florida, and Nebraska.
 Watch out if you plan on working in Virginia, Oregon, or Oklahoma.
 These states have the worst job growth for this type of profession.